Nonconvex-Nonconcave Min-Max Optimization with a Small Maximization Domain: Standing assumptions, definitions, and technical background

-\paragraph{Moreau envelope and the notion of FOSP.} In this work we use a stationarity criterion based on the Moreau envelope of the primal function.
+\paragraph{Moreau envelope and the notion of FOSP.} In this work we use a stationarity criterion based on the Moreau envelope of the \odima{max-function}.
 To define it formally, we first have to remind some standard definitions; readers familiar with the notion of Moreau envelope for weakly convex functions can safely skip this part, while those looking for more details may refer to~\cite{davis2018stochastic,davis2019stochastic} or~\cite[Sec.~5]{ostrovskii2020efficient}.
-Recall that~$\vphi(x) := \max_{y \in Y} f(x,y)$ is called the {\em primal function} for~\cref{opt:min-max}, cf.~\cref{def:prim-fun}.
+Recall that~$\vphi(x) := \max_{y \in Y} f(x,y)$ is called the {\em \odima{max-function}} for~\cref{opt:min-max}, cf.~\cref{def:prim-fun}.